What is Laser Therapy?

 It should be noted that Energy Density has become a controversial and potentially confusing matter since some practitioners and researchers have started reporting in J/cm2 but calculating it by dividing the energy (J) provided by the treatment area rather than the beam area.
 This is effectively the average energy density and is quite different from the energy density of the beam.
 Another version in the same vein is to assume that points of application will each be applied in a different 1cm square and then go on to use Joules interchangeably with J/cm2.
 It is important to understand which convention is in use when reading international research as the energy delivered will vary enormously if these are misunderstood.
 Omega provides guidance on the probe choice and dosage for the most common procedures with each system purchased.

 The pulse repetition rate equals the number of times per second light is emitted.
 Research has indicated that there are effects specific to pulsing rate and so Omega Laser control units allow variation of pulsing rate from a selected set of appropriate options.
 Concise details of recommended pulsing frequencies are supplied with all Omega Laser Systems equipment.

-For latest information and dose guidance, existing Omega Laser Systems customers can access the Customer Area or contact us at firstname.lastname@example.org.
+For latest information and dose guidance, existing Omega Laser Systems customers can refer to their manual or contact us at firstname.lastname@example.org.